Sircjarr/KMP-Clean-Architecture-Sample-App/README.md

 In this project, all code is shared between the platforms except for the native UI.
 This design facillitates maximum scalability and rapid development when building for both Android and iOS platforms.

 > [!NOTE]
-> This project depends on a network API that may change in the future; impacting functionality
+> This project depends on a network API that may change in the future and impact functionality

 # Demos
 List to details | Search and filtering | Redirect to external browser